Shuffle/Shuffle-docs/docs/app_creation.md

 		+-- version_number (1.0.0)
 			|-- api.yml   				# Has the full app configuration - must match app.py
 			|-- Dockerfile				# Contains Shuffle build instructions
+      |-- docs.md           # Your documentation of this app in markdown format
 			|-- requirements.txt 	# Extra packages to be used by the app
 			+-- src
 				+-- app.py 					# The base python file for everything related to your application